makerdao/documentation/source/includes/_transaction.md

 Accessing these status callbacks is done through the `listen` function from the `transactionManager` service.
 The listen function takes a promise and a callback object with the transaction status as a key.

-One caveat is that the `confirmed` event will not fire unless the `transactionManager` confirms the promise
+One caveat is that the `confirmed` event will not fire unless the `transactionManager` confirms the promise.

 ### Transaction Metadata